jonathanhogg/flitter/docs/physics.md

 limited to ensure that simulation granularity issues cannot cause a particle to reverse direction.

-## A reasonably complex example:
+## State interaction

+For a `!physics` system with `state` set to *prefix*, and a particle with `id` set to *id*, the following key/value pairs will be stored in the state
+dictionary:

+- *prefix* - the last simulation timestamp (as provided with the `time` attribute or the internal frame time
+- *prefix*`;`*id* - the last position of the particle
+- *prefix*`;`*id*`;:velocity` - the last velocity of the particle

+`!anchor` particles still store their position and velocity in the state dictionary, even though position will always be whatever was provided with the `position` attribute and velocity will always be a zero vector.

+`state` and `id` can be any non-null vectors, but `id` must be unique within the system and `state` must be unique if multiple simultaneous systems are used.
+Obviously one should avoid using a `state` prefix that might collide with other users of the state dictionary, such as MIDI controllers.

+## Example

-This example creates a "petri dish" of cells that randomly drift around thanks to a `force` attribute on each particle derived from noise.
-Random charges on the particles and an `!electrostatic` force applier mean that the particles will drift together or apart, clumping up into different shapes.
-Chains of particles with alternating charge will form and break up.
+This example creates a "petri dish" of "cell" particles with normally-distributed random charges.
+An `!electrostatic` force applier makes the cells drift together or apart, clumping up into different shapes.
+Chains of cells with alternating charge will form and break up.

+A `!collision` force applier stops them from overlapping with each other and a `!distance` force applier is used to constrain the particles within the dish by setting a maximum distance for each from an anchor in the middle.
+A `!drag` force applier slows the particles as if they are moving through a liquid.

+Without any external forces, this system will quickly come to a static equilibirum, so random forces are derived from the `noise()` function and applied directly to each particle with the `force` attribute.

 The `beat` clock is used as the simulation time, allowing the simulation to be sped up or slowed down by altering the tempo. `resolution` is calculated to